David Pizarro: International career

 At youth level, Pizarro represented Chile at under-17 level in the 1995 South American Championship and at under-20 level in the 1999 South American Championship.

 At senior level, Pizarro began his international career in 1999.
 After being one of the best players of the South American Youth Championship that year, Chile manager Nelson Acosta gave him an opportunity in the senior team.

 He played in the 1999 Copa America and also the 2000 Summer Olympics, where he won the bronze medal.
 He also participated in the 2002 and 2006 World Cup qualifiers, with Chile failing to qualify on both occasions.

 In 2001, he made an appearance for Chile B in the friendly match against Catalonia on 28 December.

 After failing to qualifying for the 2006 FIFA World Cup in Germany, Pizarro announced his retirement from international football, listing several reasons for his decision.
 He disliked ex-coach Juvenal Olmos and ex-association president Reinaldo Sánchez.4 Also, he believed the players on the national team played solely to gain popularity.
 He also said he wished to spend more time with his family.

 On 20 May 2013, Pizarro was called up to the national team for the 2014 World Cup qualifiers, returning to the Chile squad after having meetings with head coach Jorge Sampaoli, thus ending his eight-year absence from international football.
 After failing to be named to Chile's 23-man squad list for the World Cup, he was part of the 2015 Copa América-winning squad.

+Personal life

+His father, David Pizarro Inostroza, is a former amateur midfielder who played for Caupolicán from Caleta El Membrillo, Valparaíso, the club where David Marcelo started to play football.

+His son, Bastián David Pizarro Gómez, born in 2003 in Udine, is a footballer trained at Everton de Viña del Mar and Santiago Wanderers who returned to Italy in 2024 to play for Fiumicino.
+In August 2025, he switched to AS Pescatori Ostia.

+Post-retirement

+In October 2021, Pizarro graduated as a football manager in Italy.

+On 2 January 2025, Pizarro joined Kings League Italia club Boomers.